 Below, we share some of the best kits for your at-home nail bar to tide you over until restrictions have lifted.

 Before you even think about picking a colour, take the time to trim, shape and buff your nails, as this will give you the best possible canvas for your DIY manicure.
 If you don’t have nail clippers/scissors, a nail file or buffing block on hand, you can get them individually, or you can pick up an all-in-one manicure set, like the Manicare 5 Piece Grooming Kit ($29.95 at Priceline).

 If your cuticles need some taking care of, apply some Sally Hansen Problem Cuticle Remover™ ($14.95 at Priceline) around your cuticles and under your nails, leave for about five minutes, and then gently push back your cuticles with a pusher or manicure stick, and trim and tidy the dry skin.

 The DIY SNS manicure

-If an SNS manicure is your go-to, the SNS Dipping Powder Starter Kit will see you through isolation.
+If an SNS manicure is your go-to, the SNS Dipping Powder Starter Kit ($130 at eBay) will see you through isolation.
 With six of SNS’ signature dipping powders and some liquid essentials (including a base coat, topcoat, bond sealer, and vitamin oil), you’ll be able to transform your clean nails in no time at all.
 And if you’re after specific dipping shades, all you need to do is let them know which ones you’d like in the kit!